Stijn-Vdh/Mars_Project_Documentation/README.md

 ### Bonus points

 * **User testing**
-We did some extensive user testing, we included a detailed report in the appendix section of our business case.
+We did extensive user testing.
+A detailed report is included in the appendix section of our business case.

 * **Self study topics**
 We implemented one level 1 and two level 2 self-study topics.